ZOOCHOSIS: STEREOTYPIC BEHAVIOUR IN CAPTIVE WILD ANIMALS

 Self-inflicted physical harm such as biting or chewing tail or leg, or hitting a head against a wall.
 Grooming to an excessive extent, pulling out hair or feathers, often leaving bald patches, irritated and broken skin.
 Seen in, for example, apes, bears, parrots and big cats.

 A form of bulimia, the repeated vomiting, eating of vomit and regurgitation.
 May be linked to the captive diet.
 Seen in, for example, captive ape species.

 Playing with and eating excrement (in species that do not naturally do this) or smearing faeces on enclosure walls and glass.
 Seen in, for example, captive primate species.

 In 1992, Bill Travers MBE, Co-Founder of Born Free, first coined the term ‘zoochosis’ to describe this obsessive, repetitive behaviour, and described zoo animals behaving abnormally as ‘zoochotic’.

-Born Free’s Zoochotic Report video, using more than three years of video observations in over 100 zoos in Europe, North America and the Far East, raised serious concerns about the effects of captivity on wild animals.
+Born Free’s 1993 Zoochotic Report film, using more than three years of video observations in over 100 zoos in Europe, North America and the Far East, raised serious concerns about the effects of captivity on wild animals.
 This investigation helped form the philosophies of our charity and our animal welfare objectives.